Skip to content

 Quick Open New Tab in Firefox

-This will open a new tab within the same browsing window.
-Similarly, you can launch the new tab within the Firefox Private browsing mode.
+It will open a new tab within the same browsing window.
+In the same way, you can launch the new tab within the Private browsing mode.

 Bottom Line

-In a nutshell, your private data shouldn’t be left exposed, especially when using a computer that isn’t yours or one you aren’t sure of.
+In a nutshell, your private data shouldn’t be left exposed, especially when using a shared computer that isn’t yours or one you aren’t sure of.
+It would be best if you considered using the private browsing.

 Please share the article if you find it helpful: